NorthropGrumman/jellyfish/docs/books/jellyfish-user-guide/a-simple-software-store-system.md

 Jellyfish works.

 This example is a "Software Store" system.
 This system allows users to request a new application be installed on their PC.
 The system verifies the request, performs the installation, and then notifies the user of the status of the request.
 It might look something like this:

 ![software store][design1]

 This system has the following components:
-* SoftwareRequestService: This service receives and intial request, verifies the request is valid, and then forwards the request with additional info to the rest of the system.
+* SoftwareRequestService: This service receives an intial request, verifies the request is valid, and then forwards the request with additional info to the rest of the system.
 * LicenseService: This service verfies the license for the actual software is available and all requirements to install the service are met.
 * PcManagementService: This service performs the actual installation of the requested software onto a user's PC.
 * EmailService: This service generates emails and notifies requestors of updates to their requests.

-We might model each component like so:
+Using the System Descriptor (SD) language, we might model each component like so:

 **SoftwareRequestService.sd**
 ```